-PURPOSE...
-Proceeds from the sale of the Bonds will be used (i) to pay the costs of acquisition and construction of improvements and extensions to the Livingston Regional Water Supply System, (ii) to fund the debt service reserve fund, and (iii) to pay the costs associated with the issuance of the Bonds.
-See description of "The Project".
+PURPOSE . . .
+Proceeds from the sale of the Bonds will be used (i) to refund a portion of outstanding revenue bonds relating to the Authority's Livingston Regional Water Supply System (the "System") (the "Refunded Bonds") and (ii) to pay the costs associated with the issuance of the Bonds.
+See "SCHEDULE I" for a listing of the refunded bonds.